eclipse-edc/Connector/samples/05-file-transfer-cloud/README.md

 notable are these changes:

 - the extension now creates different catalog entries
-- the flow controller (`BlobToS3DataFlowController.java`) is more powerful
 - there are additional dependencies that take care of provisioning S3 buckets and reading blobs from Azure

 Currently, we have implementations to _provision_ S3 buckets and Azure Storage accounts, but this example only contains